Babai the Great: Babai's writing

-To defend and clarify the Nestorian tradition against Henana's Origenism and the advancing Monophysites, Babai the Great produced some 83 or 84 volumes of writing.
-He developed a systematic Christology, the only one in Nestorian Mesopotamia.
+To defend and clarify the East Syriac tradition and theology against Henana's Origenism and the advancing Monophysites, Babai the Great produced some 83 or 84 volumes of writing.
+He developed a systematic Christology, which is vital in the Assyrian Church of the East until today.
 Of his extensive exegetical works on all of Scripture nothing survived.
 What remains are two hagiographies (of Christina and George of Izla), his principal work on the foundations of ascetic life 'On the Life of Excellency', and commentaries on mystical themes.

 From what has been preserved it appears that his main authority was Theodore of Mopsuestia, though in general he used few citations from the Fathers.
 There is no evidence that he could read Greek, and Babai must have relied on translations.

 He mainly fought against the ideas of the Monophysites and of the Origenist Henana.
 They were the inner enemies.
-He also wrote against Mani, Marcion, Bar Daisan, the Messalians and the general loss of discipline since Beth Lapat.
+He also wrote against the doctrines of Mani, Gnostic doctrines of Marcion, of Bar Daisan, of the Messalians and the general loss of discipline in monasteries in Beth Lapat.

-The Book of Union is Babai's most systematic surviving christological treatise, divided into seven memre that cover more than 200 folios.
-The 'Tractatus Vaticanus' is another manuscript that deals with the "impossibility of the hypostatic union and natural union, the possibility of the parsopic union, and the significance of the expression hypostatic union among the fathers of the antiquity".
+The Book of Union is Babai's most systematic surviving Christological treatise, divided into seven memre that cover more than 200 folios.
+The 'Tractatus Vaticanus' is another manuscript that deals with the, "impossibility of the hypostatic union and natural union, the possibility of the parsopic union, and the significance of the expression hypostatic union among the fathers of the antiquity".

 An important source on the position of Babai the Great against Origen and his follower Henana of Adiabene is his commentary on Evagrius Ponticus.
 It also shows his opposition to Messalianism.
 An 8th-century manuscript has been preserved that contains Evagrius' text together with Babai's commentary on it.
 This commentary is an abridged version of a larger one which Babai had written earlier and which is lost.

 The writings of Evagrius were important to the current mystical revival among Greek and Syrian monks.
 For the monks of Mt.
 Izla, Evagrius was the pillar of mystical theology.
 The Greek text was condemned already in 553 for its Origenist heresies.

 But unlike the Greek, the 'Common Syriac Version', a translation of the Gnostic chapters of Evagrius by the Monophysite Philoxenus, was void of the specific Origenist-Evagrian Christology.
 For example, it omits the 'nous-Christos' Christology where the God-logos and the flesh are united in the nous, Jesus Christ, the subject of incarnation.
 Babai tried to eliminate the Origenist ideas even further and presented Evagrius as opposed to Origen and his follower Henana by pointing out apparent contradictions between them.